Neumann-Nils/TalkLight/README.md

 ![Alt text](http://fs5.directupload.net/images/160612/fe9g7swu.png "#Talk Light")

+## Context
+Talk Light was created during the Inno{Hacks} 2016 in Karlsruhe.
+The project was essembled in just 24 hours and won the category "Social Innovation".

 ## Synopsis

 This application introduces an easy way to communicate witch each other with just only **light**.
 We have created an Android-App wich allows you to synchronize and control several Philip Hues over an Node js server, no matter where you or your partner is located.